-Student Name: MS - □ Ph.D. - □ I
+Student Name: MS - □ Ph.D. - □

 Faculty Advisor: Date:

-N = No opportunity to observe; $1 = Does$ not meet criteria $$; $2 = Inc$ onsistently meets c riteria ; 3 = N Meets crit teria
+N = No opportunity to observe; $1 = Does$ not meet criteria $$ ; $2 = Inco$ nsistently meets c riteria ; 3 = N Meets crit teria ι

 Academic Performance

 Coursework

-The student maintains a minimum 3.0 GPA ("A" or "B" in all Prog N 1 2 3
+■ The student maintains a minimum 3.0 GPA ("A" or "B" in all Progr N 1 2 3

-The student demonstrates timeliness, attentiveness, and participation assignments and activities. on in all class meetii igs, N 1 2 3
+The student demonstrates timeliness, attentiveness, and participation assignments and activities. n in all class meetir gs, N 1 2 3

-The student's performance in all individual and group assignments reflects graduate le vel work.
+The student's performance in all individual and group assignments in reflects graduate le vel work.
 N 1 2 3

 Notes:

 Clinical Skill Development

-The student demonstrates developmentally appropriate clinical / su clients/supervisees. pervisory skills in v vork with N 1 2 3
+The student demonstrates developmentally appropriate clinical / sup clients/supervisees. • N 1 2 3

-The student demonstrates basic cognitive skills and appropriate aff supervisors, and/or supervisees. fect in response to cl ients, N 1 2 3
+The student demonstrates basic cognitive skills and appropriate affe supervisors, and/or supervisees. ct in response to cl ients, N 1 2 3

 Notes:

 Progress Toward Program Completion

-Student is making appropriate progress in terms of credit hours and toward degree completion. d other program requ uirements N 1 2 3
+Student is making appropriate progress in terms of credit hours and toward degree completion. other program requ irements N 1 2 3

 Notes:

-N

 Non-Academic Performance Professionalism

-The student relates to peers, faculty, supervisors/ees, instructors, as a timely, respectful and appropriately professional manner. dministrators, client s and others in N 1 2 3
+The student relates to peers, faculty, supervisors/ees, instructors, add ministrators clients and others in

+a timely, respectful and appropriately professional manner. ininistrators, chemi und outlons in N 1 2 3

-The student's behavior, dress, and language reflect appropriate pro ofessionalism.
+The student's behavior, dress, and language reflect appropriate profe essionalism.
 N 1 2 3

 Notes:

 Ethical Behavior

-The student applies legal and ethical standards throughout all progr ram areas.
+The student applies legal and ethical standards throughout all progra am areas.
 N 1 2 3

-The student respects the fundamental rights, dignity, and worth of N 1 2 3
+The student respects the fundamental rights, dignity, and worth of all ll people.
+N 1 2 3

 Notes:

 Self-Regulation

-The student demonstrates awareness of her/his own emotions, believed and limitations, and manages these in healthy and appropriate ways. • coping styles, N 1 2 3
+The student demonstrates awareness of her/his own emotions, belief and limitations, and manages these in healthy and appropriate ways.

-The student takes responsibility for her/his ongoing growth, compedended demonstrating responsibility for his/her personal wellness.
 N 1 2 3

+The student takes responsibility for her/his ongoing growth, compendemonstrating responsibility for his/her personal wellness.
+N 1 2 3

-The student demonstrates the ability to give, receive, integrate, and faculty, supervisors, instructors, clients and others. d utilize feedback fro om peers, N 1 2 3
+The student demonstrates the ability to give, receive, integrate, and faculty, supervisors, instructors, clients and others. utilize feedback fro m peers, N 1 2 3

 Notes:

-A rating of "1" or "2" on any criteria will require a meeting with the advisor a nd possible remediat ion plan to addre ess the e cor ncerr ıs.
+★ A rating of "1" or "2" on any criteria will require a meeting with the advisor and d possible remediati on plan to addre ess the e cor nceri ns.

 Student Signature: Date:

 Advisor Signature: Date: